Flu vaccines for 50-64 years olds not in an at-risk group

 - Completion of private insurance claim forms

-It has now been confirmed that Covid vaccinations for the Weald area will be provided by the Headcorn surgery, probably at the Headcorn Aerodrome.
-We are now starting to book appointments, but supplies of the vaccine are limited and we have to book people in order of priority, so please don't contact us unless we have asked you to do so.
+Covid vaccinations for the Weald area are being provided by the Ridge PCN (Primary Care Network), and the actual vaccination clinics take place at the Headcorn Aerodrome.
+We are booking appointments, but supplies of the vaccine are limited and we have to book people in order of priority, so please don't contact us unless we have asked you to do so.

 You do not need to contact the surgery until you receive a letter, text or phone call about getting the Covid-19 vaccines.